 Chickens:

-- To breed: Any type of seeds
+- Required for Breeding: Any type of seeds

 More interesting articles